sudheerDATA/End-to-End-Chatbot/README.md

 # End-to-End-Chatbot
 A chatbot is a computer program that understands the intent of your query to answer with a solution.
 Chatbots are the most popular applications of Natural Language Processing in the industry.

+## import nessery libraries
-*`import os:`* Imports the os module which provides a way of interacting with the operating system.
+`import os:` Imports the os module which provides a way of interacting with the operating system.

 `import nltk:` Imports the nltk library which provides natural language processing tools and resources.